How to back up and preserve your wedding photos for the long term

-Most people are not great about backing up their data, and this is sadly true when it comes to incredibly important files such as your wedding photos.
+Most people are not great about backing up their data.
+Sadly this is even true when it comes to incredibly important files such as wedding photos.
 People tend to be a lot better when it comes to protecting or keeping a physical item safe.
 An album is a great option when it comes to “backing up” your favorite photos in a way that can be shared and passed down easily.
-If you don’t have an album, feel free to reach out and I can get to work on one for you!
+If you don’t have an album, feel free to reach out and I can get to work on one for you.

 3-2-1 Rule, or how to actually back things up

-From Backblaze, who I use for my whole-computer set-and-forget cloud backups.
+From Backblaze, who I use for my whole-computer set-and-forget cloud backups (and you should too).

 A 3-2-1 strategy means having at least 3 total copies of your data, 2 of which are local but on different mediums (read: devices), and at least 1 copy offsite.